lbeeon/json-to-protoc/README.md

 #Trans *.json to *.protoc

 ##How to use

+1. cp json_to_protoc.py

-1. Put *.json files in dir "json_file",
+2. Put *.json files in dir "json"

-2. run "python json_to_protoc.py"
+3. Run "python json_to_protoc.py"

-3. Get *.protoc files in dir "protoc_file"
+4. Get *.protoc files in dir "protoc"

 ##Example
 Input